azmainamin/brushing_up_on_react/brush_up_react_core.md

 ### [Component Lifecycle](https://reactjs.org/docs/react-component.html)

-Lifecycle methods are invoked during different lifecylce events of a component.
+Lifecycle methods are invoked during different life cycle events of a component.
 If you want your component to execute some logic during different lifecycle events, you can add them to the appropriate lifecycle method.

 ![react_lifecycle_events](lifecycle_cheat_sheet.PNG)
 *Fig 1: React Lifecyle.
 Image taken from reactjs.org*